 Following that, we plunked down our $5 and go sample cups, and began wandering around the rest of the building tasting as many different chilies as possible before we became too full or in dangerous need of a bathroom.

-After sampling my 14th chili and finishing my second Coors, I had had my fill and decided to check out the silent auction tables to see if there was anything worth a damn.
+After sampling my 14th chili and finishing more than a few Coors, I had had my fill and decided to check out the silent auction tables to see if there was anything worth a damn.

 There was the usual crap, trips to the spa, some cooler package, custom artwork, things of that nature that will generally get $100 or so from bidders.